Faiz96dev/customcult.io-master/hugo/content/courses/vscode-tricks/_index.md

 ## How do I enroll?

-The first 10 videos are *free*, so just give it try.
+The first 10 lessons are *free*, so just give it try.
 When you reach a paid module, you will be asked to pay for a single course or upgrade to PRO.